anoncirrus/anoncirrus.github.io/about.md

 ---
 layout: about
 ---
-Engineering Graduate Batch of 2020 in electronics and commn., \
+Engineering Graduate Batch of 2020 in Electronics and Commn.,

-working as Workday Consultant in Accenture providing support for Human Capital Management.
+Working as Workday Consultant in Accenture providing support for Human Capital Management.

-Interested in Web dev more specifically Backend Development and Cloud Architecture.
+Interested in Web dev more specifically Backend Development, Cloud Architecture and DevOps.

 - Experienced with Linux OS and Bash CLI
 - Skilled in Python, SQL, HTML5, CSS, jQuery